pydantic/pydantic/docs/concepts/models.md

 When using bound type parameters, and when leaving type parameters unspecified, Pydantic treats generic models similarly to how it treats built-in generic types like `List` and `Dict`:

-* If you don't specify parameters before instantiating the generic model, they are treated as the bound of the `TypeVar`.
+* If you don't specify parameters before instantiating the generic model, they are validated as the bound of the `TypeVar`.
 * If the `TypeVar`s involved have no bounds, they are treated as `Any`.

-Also, like `List` and `Dict`, any parameters specified using a `TypeVar` can later be substituted with concrete types.
+Also, like `List` and `Dict`, any parameters specified using a `TypeVar` can later be substituted with concrete types:

-!!! note
-    For serialization this means: when a `TypeVar` is constrained or bound using a parent model `ParentModel` and a child model `ChildModel` is used as a concrete value, Pydantic will serialize `ChildModel` as `ParentModel`.
-    `TypeVar` needs to be wrapped inside [`SerializeAsAny`](serialization.md#serializing-with-duck-typing) for Pydantic to serialize `ChildModel` as `ChildModel`.

 ```py requires="3.12"
 from typing import Generic, TypeVar